HubTou/libGH/LIBGH.3.md

 ## HISTORY
 This implementation was made for the [PNU project](https://github.com/HubTou/PNU).

-It's intended as the scraping engine for another tool.
+It's intended as the scraping engine for my [topgh](https://github.com/HubTou/topgh) tool.

 ## LICENSE
 This library is available under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).